pantheon-systems/documentation/source/content/guides/autopilot-custom-upstream/03-wp-autopilot-custom-upstream.md

 ## Using Autopilot with Your Upstream Representative Site

 Autopilot will merge code into the master branch on your Pantheon repository when it runs.
 However, you still need this code to end up in your external repository.
 This is one area where you probably have some specific workflow requirements.
-There are a couple of simple ways to handle this scenario.
+There are two simple ways to handle this scenario.

+### Push Updates with Quicksilver sync_code

-1. Use the [sync_code Quicksilver hook](/quicksilver#hooks) to push updates back to your remote repository.
+You can use the [sync_code Quicksilver hook](/quicksilver#hooks) to push updates back to your remote repository.

 This workflow ensures all developer work on your Custom Upstream remote repository is reflected in real-time on the Pantheon site because Autopilot is always branching off an up-to-date master branch.
 Code is pushed back to your Custom Upstream remote repository whenever Autopilot runs and merges code into the master.

 Any new sites you create from our Custom Upstream will have fresh, up-to-date code as the starting point.
 It also means any site you create from this Custom Upstream can use Autopilot to apply your Upstream updates on a regular basis.

+### Push Updates Manually

-1. Manually pull in code from the Pantheon repository and push to your remote repository.
+You can manually pull in code from the Pantheon repository and push to your remote repository.

 This option works in much the same way as the option above, but relies on you to remember to pull code from your Pantheon repository and push it to your remote repository every time you make a change.